run-llama/llama_index/docs/how_to/evaluation/evaluation.md

 ## Evaluation of the Response + Context

-Each response from an `index.query` calls returns both the synthesized response as well as source documents.
+Each response from an `query_engine.query` calls returns both the synthesized response as well as source documents.

 We can evaluate the response against the retrieved sources - without taking into account the query!